-Other than the previous circumstance, trial will be similar to a regular court trial.
+Other than the previous circumstance, the trial will be similar to a regular court trial.
 Attorneys on both sides will be allowed to call and cross-examine witnesses, and the prosecution must prove beyond a reasonable doubt that the accused did in fact commit the crime.

-After all has been done, the judge will issue a verdict deciding if the accused is guilty or not, having a sentencing to follow if found guilty.
+After all, has been done, the judge will issue a verdict deciding if the accused is guilty or not, having a sentencing to follow if found guilty.

 When it comes to sentencing, juvenile crimes are often handled differently.
 In most cases, it typically comes down to two possible scenarios.